Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Materials and Methods

-The distribution of the LV-feeder load is estimated as follows.
-Take $n_c$ as the number of connections on the feeder.
-Randomly draw $n_c$ year-long profiles from the profile set (e.g.~all connections with an EV).
-These profiles represent a LV feeder.
-Calculate the peak and simultaneity factor for this feeder, at quarter-hour resolution.
-Repeat this procedure many times (in our case, 10,000), each time with a different set of randomly drawn profiles.
+Store the time at which $p^{max}_{sum}$ occurs. \end{enumerate} Repeat this procedure many times (in our case, 10,000), each time with a different set of randomly drawn profiles.
 Pseudo code is given in Algorithm \ref{alg:mcsampling}.
-A drawing of the method is shown in Figure \ref{fig:drawing_method}.
-The same procedure is followed for injection peaks, where the minimum instead of the maximum is calculated.
+A drawing of the proposed method is shown in Figure \ref{fig:drawing_method}, for the case of comparing feeders with or without EVs.
+The same procedure is followed for injection peaks, where the minimum power instead of the maximum power is calculated.

 There are articles that use the same method, such as \cite{LOVE2017} for calculating the ADMD of heat pumps.
 A related method is probabilistic fitting instead of sampling \cite{admd_probablistic_2004,admd_probabilistic_2019}, in order to avoid having to sample all possible combinations of connections.
 However, we draw enough samples (10,000) to render this step unnecessary.